alsalafiyyah/alsalafiyyah.github.io/_posts/ibn-uthaymeen/videos/2026-06-14-responding-to-the-claim-that-oneness-of-allah-is-wahhabism.md

 ### Question:

-If a man dislikes Tawhid al-Uluhiyyah (Oneness of Divinity) and says, "This is merely something innovated by Muhammad ibn Abd al-Wahhab al-Najdi," how should we respond to him?
+If a man dislikes Tawhid al-Uluhiyyah (The Oneness of Divinity in Worship) and says, "This is merely something innovated by Muhammad ibn Abd al-Wahhab al-Najdi," how should we respond to him?

 ### Answer: